 A nomination contest is where a registered party or constituency association chooses a person to receive their endorsement.
 This person then becomes that party’s official candidate in the next election.

 A nomination contestant is the person who seeks the endorsement.

 Under the Election Finances and Contributions Disclosure Act (EFCDA), Elections Alberta manages the contest, including the registration, reporting, and disclosure of information relative to the contest.

 Political parties and constituency associations are responsible for notifying Elections Alberta of a contest: from when the contest will take place, to the individuals selected to run in the contest, through to the final result of the contest.

 Potential contestants are responsible for also registering with Elections Alberta.
-This includes the nomination of a Chief Financial Officer, or CFO.
-CFOs are the party responsible for ensuring compliance with all aspects of campaign finance, including the filing of a campaign return.
+This includes the appointment of a Chief Financial Officer, or CFO.
+A CFO is the person responsible for ensuring compliance with all aspects of campaign finance, including the filing of a campaign return.